EHopper/hytte/overview.md

 * Untie the two ends of the halyard, and retie to the flag using a [sheet bend](https://www.animatedknots.com/sheet-bend-knot) or similar
   * Be careful not to lose hold of an untied end!
 * Hoist the flag
-  * If you are a proper boy scout, there is a way to do this to make it unfurl properly
+  * If you are a proper boy scout, there is a way to do this to make it unfurl gloriously
 * Secure the end with a [cleat hitch](https://www.animatedknots.com/cleat-hitch-halyard-knot)

 When lowering the flag, tie the two ends together with an [overhand bend](https://www.animatedknots.com/flat-overhand-bend-knot) and secure to the pole with the [cleat hitch](https://www.animatedknots.com/cleat-hitch-halyard-knot)